ChilliCream/graphql-platform/website/src/docs/hotchocolate/execution-engine/index.md

 # Request Middleware

-The GraphQL execution is abstraction into a request pipeline that is composed of many request middleware.
-Each request middleware represents one part of executing a GraphQL request like the parsing of the GraphQL request document or the semantical validation of the GraphQL document.
+The GraphQL execution is abstracted into a request pipeline composed of many request middleware.
+Each request middleware represents one part of executing a GraphQL request, like the parsing of the GraphQL request document or the semantical validation of the GraphQL request document.

 # Field middleware